hopto-dot/JPDB-Discord-Bot/README.md

 * !japantime - get the time in japan
 * !content - search for content in the jpdb database
 * !freqgame - play a frequency guess game that uses data from jpdb (Work in Progress)
+* !membercount - gets the number of members in a server
 * !hi - get a (usually) warm response from the bot
+* !changelog - [doesn't work yet]

 ---